10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 4. Pack a Road to Hana Cooler

-There are some snack stops and lunch places along the Road to Hana but plan ahead.
+There are several snack stops and lunch places along the Road to Hana.
 Take LOTS of water and lunch in case you miss out or are driving too early before they’re opened.

 Road to Hana Waterfall